 Simply click the “+Add Note” button in the top right corner to add a new blog post via Notes.
-This will result in the appearance of a blank template (see below).
+This will result in a blank template (see below).
 This template will be used to generate your blog entries.

-When you click on Templates and Tabs, a list of tab options appears Notes.
+When you click on Templates and Tabs, a list of tab options appears in Notes.

 How to Format Your Facebook Note Blog Posts

 The image above shows that the Facebook Notes interface is fairly straightforward.
 You can include an image, a title, and the text of your blog post.
-Your post is automatically updated with the current date.
-You have the option of deleting, saving or publishing your Facebook Note.
-If you choose to save the note, it will be kept as a draft but not published.
+Your post will be automatically updated with the current date.
+You can delete, save, or publish your Facebook Note.
+If you save a note, it will be kept as a draft but not published.
 You can save posts and return them later to continue writing or revising them, and when you’re finished, you can publish them.

-For Facebook Notes, the ideal featured image dimensions are 1200 x 445 pixels.
+The ideal featured image dimensions for Facebook Notes are 1200 x 445 pixels.
 Because your featured image will appear in your followers’ feeds and affect how many will be interested enough to read your post, it’s critical to choose an eye-catching image.

 While Facebook’s note formatting features aren’t particularly sophisticated, the site provides enough tools to let you write visually appealing blog posts.
-The majority of formatting tools are only visible after you begin typing; just click on the circle plus icon and the paragraph icon to discover your formatting options.
+Most formatting tools are only visible after you begin typing; click on the circle plus icon and the paragraph icon to discover your formatting options.

-Using Facebook Notes, you can include images and HTML code in your blog articles.
-You can also add films, presents, and connections to other websites to your Facebook Notes.
+You can include images and HTML code in your blog articles using Facebook Notes.
+You can add films, presents, and connections to other websites to your Facebook Notes.

-By clicking on the paragraph symbol, you may see the text-formatting options for your blog post.
+You may see the text-formatting options for your blog post by clicking on the paragraph symbol.
 You can change the size of the headlines as well as add bulleted lists, numbered lists, and quotes to your blog posts.
 You can also make your text bold or italic.

 When your followers click the “See More” link, they will be sent to your whole blog post without ever leaving Facebook (see example below).